KristyH89/Project-test3-FlightReservationUI/README.md

 - ✔ **Filtering and sorting** on both flight list pages
 - ✔ Dismissible **toast notifications** for booking confirmations and cancellations, instead of static banners
 - ✔ A dedicated **About page** explaining the reasoning behind the destinations and design choices
+- ✔ An **AI flight assistant**, a floating chat widget that recommends a destination based on what the traveler is looking for
 - ✔ A custom **404 page** and per-page browser tab titles
 - ✔ Fully responsive layout, including a stacked flight card layout on small screens
+- ✔ Deployed publicly: frontend on GitHub Pages, backend on Render, database on Neon

 ---